Copy article link

 If we apply all filters, the universe of liquidity pools for sniping will be more reliable but also much smaller, so we will have to use the tool longer to find the same amount of lp.

-The filters are based on whether the liquidity pool creator applied revoke freeze, revoke mint and revoke updated.
+The filters are based on whether the creator of the liquidity pool applied the revoke freeze, the revoke mint and the revoke updated.

 In the same way, if we increase the 'Min Pool Size' by requiring more liquidity, there will be less lp that meet this requirement.
 The 'Max Pool Size' is used to find liquidity pools that are not so large, so that the experienced winning percentage will be higher due to the volatility.